TREASURIES-Prices fall after Feb. payrolls but losses capped

 A stronger economy means higher interest rates and weakness for Treasuries, investments that yield so little they are only attractive during times of stress in the financial markets, when participants want to be sure they are going to preserve capital.

-But Friday's jobs report did not convince everyone, nor did it produce a runaway selloff in Treasuries.
+But Friday's jobs report neither convinced everyone, nor did it produce a runaway selloff in Treasuries.
 The prices of longer-dated U.S. debt, which fell the most, still posted losses that were less than a full point.

 "I don't really think this is a game-changing figure in itself, I think we are still in a moderate recovery and that we can continue job gains around this level, but it may be difficult to continue to gather momentum," said Sean Incremona, economist at 4Cast LTD in New York.